In-situ multicore fibre-based pH mapping through obstacles in integrated microfluidic devices: Results and discussion

 reflected light from the beam splitter is sent to a power meter (Thorlabs PM100D) to monitor the input light intensity.
 The variation in source light intensity was found to be $\pm$ 2.5\% to the mean value.
 The polymer MCF exhibited a diameter of 1.5 mm and consisted of 13,000 individual cores (Figure \ref{fig:1}b).
-Each core has a 12 $\mu$m diameter and a numerical aperture 0.5.
+Each core has a 12 $\mu$m diameter and a numerical aperture of 0.5.
 Both facets of the MCF were hand polished normal to the fibre axis to avoid losses from the facets due to imperfect cleaves.
-The sensor spot (one half)is attached to the distal end facet of the MCF with silicon glue (recommended adhesive from the manufacturer for the sensor spot) as shown in Figure \ref{fig:1}c.
-The transparent silicon glue does not affect the light transmission into and from the sensor spot.
-The setup is left to dry for 12 hours in the dark before the measurements.
-The fluorescence-based sensor spot was designed to work in the pH range 6-8, but can be used beyond the specified range for calibration purposes\cite{link}.
+The sensor spot contains a pH-sensitive coating on a transparent substrate which is attached to the distal end facet of the MCF with transparent silicon adhesive (room-temperature curing adhesive recommended by the manufacturer) as shown in Figure \ref{fig:1}c.
+In this geometry, the sensor coating is in direct contact with the medium under test.
+The silicon glue does not affect the light transmission into and from the sensor spot and is left to set for 12 hours in the dark before the measurements.
+The fluorescence-based sensor spot (PHSP5-PK7, PyroScience GmbH) was designed to work in the pH range 6-8, but can be used beyond the specified range for calibration purposes\cite{link}.
 The sensor spots are designed to change the fluorescence emission intensity when submersed in different pH buffers.
+Very briefly, the sensor consists of a pH-insensitive reference indicator and a pH-sensitive luminescent dye.
+Both are excited with red light (at a wavelength of 610 - 630 nm) and show bright luminescence in the near-infrared (760-790 nm).
 The MCF (with the sensor spot attached) was then secured on a linear translation stage (not shown) which allows the fibre to be submersed and retracted into different pH solutions.
 The emitted backscattered fluorescence light from the sensor is coupled onto the optical fibre and is then incident on the input facet of the fibre sensor.
 The reflected light is collected by the reflection arm of the beamsplitter and sent to a confocal imaging system.
 The confocal system consists of an aspheric lens (f= 35 mm) which images the input facet of the MCF, an emission filter (Central Wavelength- 780 nm, Full-width Half Maximum- $\pm$ 10 nm, Ealing), and a CMOS camera (Thorlabs DCC1545M-GL).
 The emission filter was used to block the stray light and the reflected excitation light from the input facet of the MCF.
 The coupling of light between the cores of the MCF is negligible for such a short length of MCF at 780 nm\cite{Chandrasekharan}.
 This means the cores of the MCF can be used as independent measurement channels and the MCF will preserve the spatial profile of the back-reflected fluorescence emission from the sensor.